 Step 3: Place the sheet pan in the freezer for a couple of hours.
 I like to wait about 4 hours or until they are completely frozen.

-Step 4: Transfer the frozen berries to a Ziploc bag or other freezer-safe container.
+Step 4: Transfer the frozen berries to a freezer-safe bag or other airtight container.
 Break apart any berries that got stuck together.
 Write the date and place the bag back in the freezer.

 This can be done in one big batch or break it up on multiple baking sheets.
 The most important thing to remember is to make sure the blueberries are in a single layer when laid on the baking sheet.

 Once the berries are completely frozen transfer and store in a gallon-size Ziploc plastic bag.
 This is the best and easiest way to keep them.

 When storing in a Ziploc bag, make sure to remove as much air as possible.

 One trick that works well is to take a straw and place it in the very corner of the bag (the rest of it is completely sealed).
 Then manually suck out all the air, quickly remove the straw and seal the corner.
 The more air that is removed the better.

 This is why bags work the best.
 While freezer-safe containers work as well, the air cannot be completely removed like it can in a bag.
 The berries may not last as long in a different container.

 In a bag they can also lay nice and flat, maximizing your freezer space.

 If the freezing process was done properly blueberries have a long life in the freezer.
 If they start to develop freezer burn, it's best to use them up right away.